A blog piece I wrote for the company website: http://mtibytes.com/post/Biggest-security-fails-of-2015-and-a-look-ahead-to-emerging-threats-in-2016

-This year has seen IT security at the forefront of the news agenda for all the wrong reasons.
-Various breaches and hackings such as those on TalkTalk, Carphone Warehouse and Ashley Madison have heightened discussion around IT security and the protection required to counter virtual incursions.
+The last year has seen IT security at the forefront of the news agenda for all the wrong reasons.
+Various breaches and hackings, such as those on TalkTalk, Carphone Warehouse and Ashley Madison, have heightened discussion around IT security and the protection required to counter virtual incursions.

 Security fails of 2015

 The biggest security failing of 2015 is arguably the vulnerability of companies to simple web application attacks.
 Organisations with large volumes of online customer interactions were targets for web application attacks, where cyber-criminals gain access to sensitive customer data.
-Techniques such as SQL injection and brute force techniques were used to access valuable data for fraud or resale to third parties.
+Techniques such as SQL injection and brute force attacks accessed valuable data for fraud or resale to third-parties

 Prevention is simple

 Following simple guidelines like OWASP is the first step to prevention.
-Regular testing of web facing applications before publishing them can also help avoid attacks such as TalkTalk.
+Regular testing of web facing applications before publishing them can also help avoid attacks.

 Emerging security threats in 2016

-As Ransomware threats are so effective, they are predicted to continue to increase in use in 2016, in conjunction with the level sophistication behind attacks.
+The frequency and level of sophistication of ransomware threats looks set to increase in 2016, as the attacks are so effective.
 This is especially the case, as corrective measures to protect from attacks are rarely in place.

 In addition, DDoS (distributed denial-of-service) attacks aimed at extracting data have been getting stronger and harder to defend against, as shown by the high profile TalkTalk and Carphone Warehouse breaches.